henkpb/micl/components/divider/README.md

 ### TypeScript
 No custom TypeScript is required for the core functionality of this component.

+### Demo
+A live example of the [Divider component](https://henkpb.github.io/micl/divider.html) is available for you to interact with.

 ## Variants
 The Divider component offers five CSS classes for different divider styles: